WebAssembly/spec/document/core/valid/modules.rst

    However, this recursion is just a specification device.
    All types needed to construct :math:`C` can easily be determined from a simple pre-pass over the module that does not perform any actual validation.

-   Globals, however, are not recursive.
+   Globals, however, are not recursive and not accessible within :ref:`constant expressions <valid-const>` when they are defined locally.
-   The effect of defining the limited context :math:`C'` for validating the module's globals is that their initialization expressions can only access functions and imported globals and nothing else.
+   The effect of defining the limited context :math:`C'` for validating certain definitions is that they can only access functions and imported globals and nothing else.